 - Managed by a current McMaster student, staff or faculty member

 Also, projects cannot be:

 - Part of a research study

 Applicants are responsible for all areas of development and operation of the project.
-The McMaster Okanagan Committee will provide guidance when required but ultimately the day-to-day function of the project will lie with the applicant(s).
+The McMaster Okanagan Office of Health & Well-being will provide guidance when required, however the day-to-day function of the project is the responsibility of the applicant(s).

 Each project must have at least one active student, staff or faculty member to act as the contact person throughout the life of the project.
 Graduating students may be part of the application process but the contact person must be a currently enrolled student (full or part-time).

-We encourage creative and impactful ideas.
-Below are some examples of projects that you may be thinking of:
+The McMaster Okanagan Office of Health & Well-being encourages creative and impactful ideas.
+Below are a few examples of projects that may be funded:

 - Hire a student to help develop a new well-being initiative

-If you are looking at a hosting a conference / talk we encourage you to look at utilizing on of the many McMaster experts available before bringing in a speaker outside of McMaster.
+If you are considering hosting a conference or talk, we encourage you to reach out to one of the many McMaster experts available before bringing in a speaker outside of McMaster.

 The eight dimensions include physical, emotional, spiritual, social, intellectual, financial, environmental and occupational.